carmelag/graphql-cursor-pagination/README.md

 });
 ```

-As you can see the new types implements the relationships that we have explained before and that you can see shown in the following picture.
+As you can see, the new types implements the relationships that we have explained before and that you can see shown in the following picture.

 ![Schema specs](./tutorial-img/schema-specs.png)